Teaching Puberty In Primary School

 These lessons will provide a general overview of puberty, including the physical differences between children and adults.
 You might also focus on personal hygiene and the early changes children may see in their bodies, such as body hair.

 These lessons are key, as many children, particularly girls, will be experiencing changes.
 More detail should be provided on body changes, including naming the external and internal reproductive organs.
 Menstruation should be introduced, and girls should be given additional input on dealing with periods, including the type of protection available and procedures in school.
 More focus could also be given to the emotional changes during puberty.

 It is important to recap learning from previous year groups to ensure all children understand the changes they will go through.
 All children, particularly girls, will benefit from more input on menstruation, including dealing with periods in secondary school.

 Our puberty lessons in RSE & PSHE are accompanied by child-friendly and age-appropriate animated videos to make teaching less awkward!

 Giving children time to ask questions and creating a safe space is key to puberty lessons.
 Dealing with questions can be extremely rewarding but also daunting.
 Here are some top tips to give them confidence.

-The key thing to remember is that providing a reliable answer is very important, otherwise, a child could ask their peers or look online, possibly leading to them coming across unreliable or dangerous information.
+The critical thing to remember is that providing a reliable answer is very important.
+Otherwise, a child could ask their peers or look online, possibly leading to them coming across unreliable or dangerous information.

-Your school should have a policy (developed in consultation with parents) that sets out what will be covered in PSHE education.
-However, it is good practice to make parents aware of which term you will be covering certain topics, for example, puberty.
+Your school should have a policy (developed in consultation with parents) that outlines what will be covered in RSE & PSHE.
+However, informing parents of the school terms during which you will cover specific topics, such as puberty, is good practice.
 This means parents can talk to their children before the session if they wish and are ready for any questions they might be asked afterwards.